 The minority Board members, Lars Svensson and Karolina Ekholm, favor an approach based on forecasts of the two standard target variables of flexible inflation targeting, price stability and "normal" resource utilization.
 In a typical forecasting round, the Riksbank staff in consultation with the Executive Board develops a main scenario and (usually in less detail) two alternative scenarios whose assumptions depart in opposite directions from those used to prepare the main scenario.
-For each of the three scenarios, the minority asks the staff to calculate the mean of the cumulative squared deviations over the forecast horizon for (i) forecasted inflation around the specified target path for inflation and (ii) forecasted resource utilization around the specified target path for resource utilization.
-These measures are labeled, for short, "mean squared gaps (MSGs)."
-80
+For each of the three scenarios, the minority asks the staff to calculate the mean of the cumulative squared deviations over the forecast horizon for (i) forecasted inflation around the specified target path for inflation and (ii) forecasted resource utilization around the specified target path for short, "mean squared gaps (MSGs)."80